yec0707/CSSE416-breast-image-segmentation/README.md

 see details in requirements.txt

 ## Web_stuff folder
 This folder contains the web python programme running on local host.
-This code originally comes from Lifei Liu, and was optimized by Chengyang Ye.
+This code originally comes from Lifei Liu, and was optimized by Chengyang Ye and Qi Xu.
 When using the web app, upload files from the subfolder testSet so the labels can be uploaded automatically.
-To make this happen, the path to test folder has to be entered in the dataset folder on the left.

-There is a hugging face version: https://huggingface.co/spaces/OgakuRina/CSSE416-Breast-image-Segmentation
+There is a hugging face version: https://huggingface.co/spaces/xuq2/test_breast
-But this hugging face host still requires to download testset in this repo and upload from local
+But this hugging face host still requires to download testset in this repo and upload from local.
+It also has a little bug if this website runs on a small screen, the 3 images could overlap, but on a standard screen it could perform normally.

 ## YOLO
 This folder contains the training results and scripts for **breast mass detection and classification** using Yolo, reference link : https://github.com/monajemi-arman/breast_cancer_detection